bernardobruno/E-commerce-/README.md

 ## Scraping Smartphones

+## Final File with 8 products from Amazon - Web scraping.

 1-) create search_urls.txt which will contain all the product pages.
 You can use a for loop to change the page number.

 2-) Create search.yml which contains all the element paths from where the informations would be extracted.